 In reality, genuine heavy-duty operations account for around 0.5% of the market.
 Take independent transport hubs, for example.
 Yes, they may operate 24/7 shifts 7 days a week.
 Yet, appearances can be deceptive.
 Forklifts may be working hard for only 25% per cent of the day.
 And up to two thirds of that time the engine is idling.

 Certainly, there are busy periods.
 When lorries load between 6.00am and 8.00am, for instance.
 Then, it might get busier towards lunchtime.
 And again between 4.00pm and 6.00pm when the lorries return.
 So, trucks work flat-out for small segments of the day.
 Armed with a real-time understanding of truck usage the decision is easy.
 Making the switch to an electric forklift fleet is a logical choice.

 Electric fleet benefits

 Indeed, there are clear benefits to running electric equipment.
 IC engines contain more moving parts.
 Consequently, they break down more regularly.
 So, electric trucks deliver more reliable power.
 Importantly, CO2 emissions are lower with battery-powered MHE.
 So are noise levels.
 As ever, fuel costs are a key consideration.
 Electric truck costs are lower.
 And the forthcoming fuel duty tax hike is irrelevant.

 Naturally, businesses want to make informed decisions.
 That’s why we’ve developed a simple-to-use tool.
 Thinking of making the switch to an electric forklift fleet?
 How much could you save?
 Input truck type and our technology will do the rest.

 Help and advice

 Only you can decide if electric MHE is right for your business.
 But we can help.
-Have a chat with our team.
-Email email@example.com or call 01782 667305.
+Book now for a free consultation.
+Email firstname.lastname@example.org or call 01782 667305.
 And don’t forget to ask about our free calculator.